isbhsun/Fraud-Detection/report.md

 </p>

 ## Potential Issues to explore further:
-* Our precision-recall cost matrices are based on the field 'gts' which we have assumed to be 'gross ticket sales', however we could not verify a precise linkage between this field and the itemized tickets purchases in the 'ticket types field'.
+* Our precision-recall cost matrices are based on the field 'gts' which we have assumed to be 'gross ticket sales', however we could not verify a precise linkage between this field and the itemized tickets purchases in the 'ticket types' field.
 * There may exist data leakage in this dataset due to fraudelent transactions being cancelled before the sale was completed.
-We noticed that when the 'payout type' field was null, the transaction was labeled as fraud over 90% of the time.
-Using this or similar fields in the model would produce data leakage.
+For example we noticed that when the 'payout type' field was null, the transaction was labeled as fraud over 90% of the time.
+Similary, other fields may this same issue.